Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 WIP Aging Report Warning Signs

-A WIP aging report breaks down unbilled time by how long it’s been sitting.
+A WIP report, specifically a WIP aging report, breaks down unbilled time by how long it’s been sitting.
 Red flags include concentration of WIP beyond 60 days, specific attorneys with chronic lag, and matters that haven’t been billed in months despite ongoing work.
+The WIP report shows which matters and attorneys are carrying the oldest unbilled balances.
 The aging distribution tells you where to focus attention.

 Realization Rate Benchmarks for Law Firms